HDFGroup/vol-log-based/DEVELOPER_NOTE.md

     * Note this representation can only reduce the metadata size for datasets of 2 or more dimensions when there are more than one selected hyper-slabs requests.
+* Store data that belong to the same dataset in the adjacent space in the file.
+  + It can be achieved in 2 ways:
+    * Reordering the same dataset's data to adjacent space when flushing, then combine the metadata entries as described in the first point.
+It involves only memory operations and does not affect the I/O pattern.
+    * Use our customized H5DwriteN API to generate a log entry with multiple blocks that are flushed together (into contiguous space).
+  + If multiple blocks of data are stored contiguously in the file, the file offset of a block can be calculated from the file offset of the previous block and the previous block's size.
+We only need to store the first block's file offset to calculate the file offset of the remaining blocks.
+It reduces the metadata size of the remaining blocks (except the first block) by 25%.
+  + The block size in the file is the same as the size of the selection in the dataset.
+We have a file size field in the metadata to support compression or other types of filters.
+If we filter (compress) all the blocks together, we can eliminate the blocks' file size field after the first block.
+Doing so gives another 25% reduction in metadata size.
+A side effect is that all the blocks must be decompressed to read even just one of them.
 * Compress the metadata entries
   + When metadata contains a long list of noncontiguous requests, we consider to apply data compress on the starting and ending offsets to further reduce